 OUR DEVELOPMENT FOCUS

-Our lead drug candidate, SRA737, is a highly selective, orally bioavailable small molecule inhibitor of Checkpoint kinase 1 (Chk1), a key cell cycle checkpoint and central regulator of the DNA Damage Response (DDR) network.
+Our lead drug candidate, SRA737, is a potent, highly selective, orally bioavailable small molecule inhibitor of Checkpoint kinase 1 (Chk1), a key cell cycle checkpoint and central regulator of the DNA Damage Response (DDR) network.

 The oral bioavailability of SRA737 affords greater dosing flexibility for both monotherapy and combination therapy settings than is possible with intravenously administered agents.
 SRA737 is currently being investigated in two Phase 1 clinical trials in patients with advanced cancer: